mikaelpatel/Arduino-Debug/README.md

 ## Install

 Download and unzip the Arduino-Debug library into your sketchbook libraries directory.
-Rename from Arduino-Debug-master to Debug.
+Rename from Arduino-Debug-master to Arduino-Debug.

-The Debug library and exampls should be found in the Arduino IDE File>Sketchbook menu.
+The Debug library and examples should be found in the Arduino IDE File>Examples menu.

 ## Commands